Original Air Date: October 9, 1959

 The Twilight Zone Trivia:

 - Before being previously dramatized on Danger, a CBS anthology show, this script was also featured on The Storm, a Cincinnati television show.
-However the original script was considerably different –it featured a 37-year-old Lou who struggles as a sidewalk pitchman while caring for his disabled father and feeling concern for his younger brother.
+However the original script back then was considerably different –it featured a 37-year-old Lou who struggled as a sidewalk pitchman while caring for his disabled father and feeling concern for his younger brother.

-- The toy “Robby The Robot” as featured in this episode is actually the “Nomura” 1957 Robby Mechanized Robot (aka the Kitahara #1) from the film Forbidden Planet.
-Someone in the prop department applied a sticker of a blood shot human eye onto its dome to give the toy a distinctive look here.
-The toy was featured in a number of other Twilight Zone episodes, and also most famously in the Lost In Space series.
+- The toy “Robby The Robot” featured in this episode is actually the “Nomura” 1957 Robby Mechanized Robot (a.k.a. the Kitahara #1) from the film Forbidden Planet.
+Someone in the prop department applied a sticker of a blood shot human eye onto its dome to give the toy a distinctive look in this episode.
+The toy was featured in a number of other Twilight Zone episodes, and also perhaps most famously featured in the Lost In Space television series.

 - This episode takes place from July 19 to July 20, 1960.